dotnet/XAMLStudio/README.md

 ![XAML Studio Header Image](docs/images/header.png)

 <h1 align="center">
-    XAML Studio v1
+    XAML Studio v2
 </h1>

 > [!IMPORTANT]
 > The `main` branch of XAML Studio is of the v1.1 Microsoft Store release.
-The most recent developments are in the `dev` branch.
+The most recent developments are currently in the `dev` branch for v2.
 Outside of PRs to docs, any contributions should pertain to the `dev` branch.

 Created for WinUI XAML developers, XAML Studio helps you rapidly prototype ideas before integrating them into your app within Visual Studio.
 It provides: